-Timeline - SAC and the long, winding insider trading probe
+TIMELINE - SAC and the long, winding insider trading probe

-NEW YORK The U.S. Securities and Exchange Commission on Friday charged hedge fund mogul Steven A. Cohen with failing to supervise a former SAC Capital Advisors portfolio manager and another SAC executive, both of whom are facing criminal and civil insider trading charges.
+NEW YORK, July 19 The U.S. Securities and Exchange Commission on Friday charged hedge fund mogul Steven A. Cohen with failing to supervise a former SAC Capital Advisors portfolio manager and another SAC executive, both of whom are facing criminal and civil insider trading charges.

 Here is a timeline of major events in the investigation: